Mr-Wood-CS/National-5-Computing-Science-Markdown-Files/docs/SI/04-Complex-Conditional-Statements.md

 				print(“You are not less than 17”)
 				print(“So you must be at least 17 or over”)
 		```
-!!! important

-	You __MUST__ to write the full condition out each time.
+!!!
+Warning "You __MUST__ to write the full condition out each time.

 	   	!!! example "You can’t say:"

 	    		```python
 				if weather == “rain” or “cloudy”
 	   		```

  	   	!!! example "You must say:"